-THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria 128.
+THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # 128.
 Does the footnote regarding ad valorem tax address the following?
 (The ad valorem tax information must be a footnote, not supplementary schedules.
 Supplementary schedules are not required.)
-[NGCA I3] When taxes are levied The gross assessed valuation of the college, the exemption and abatements, and the net assessed valuation The tax rate per \$100 valuation authorized and assessed for both current operations and debt services The amount of taxes levied for the year ended August 31, FY2, which includes penalty and interest, if applicable The amount of taxes collected.
-Specifically, current taxes, delinquent taxes, penalty and interest collected for current operations and debt service, including totals When taxes are due Tax collection as a percentage of the current tax levy 129.
-Does the footnote on income tax disclose that the college is exempt from income tax under 130.
+[NGCA I3] When taxes are levied The gross assessed valuation of the college, the exemption and abatements, and the net assessed valuation The tax rate per \$100 valuation authorized and assessed for both current operations and debt services The amount of taxes levied for the year ended August 31, FY2, which includes penalty and interest, if applicable The amount of taxes collected, specifically, current taxes, delinquent taxes, penalty and interest collected for current operations and debt service, including totals When taxes are due Tax collection as a percentage of the current tax levy Does the footnote on income tax disclose that the college is exempt from the college is 130.
 IRC Section 115 and whether the college has any unrelated business income tax liability?
 If the college has a component unit in accordance with GASB 39, is there a footnote that includes the following?
-A brief description of the component unit The criteria for including as a component unit How the component unit is reported (Remember to place component unit financial statements directly behind the college's financial statements, for example, college's Statement of Net Position, followed by the component unit balance sheet, etc.) 131.
-Does the disclosure of material related party transactions include the following?
-[SFAS 57] The nature of the relationship A description of the transaction Dollar amounts of the transaction Amounts due from the related parties 132.
-If applicable, if any subsequent events exist they must be disclosed in paragraph form.
+A brief description of the component unit The criteria for including as a component unit How the component unit is reported (Remember to place component unit financial statements directly behind the college's financial statements, for example, college's Statement of Net Position, followed by the component unit balance sheet, etc.) Does the disconnection of the results of the result Does the disclosure of material related party transactions include the following?
+[SFAS 57] 132.
+If applicable, if any subsequent events exist, they must be disclosed in paragraph form.
 [SFAS 5] 133.
 Does the footnote regarding post-employment benefits include the required contributions for the ERS for the current year and the two years prior to the current year?
 134. If applicable, is the method of accounting and reporting for non-exchange transactions disclosed?
 [GASB 33] 135.
 If the college has any significant commitments, e.g., construction, do the notes disclose them?
-[NCGA I6]
+[NCGA I6] 136.

-THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria 136.
 Are other disclosures included, as appropriate, such as segments, pledges, etc.?